Shared-Master/Syllabi/assessment/assessment-model.md

 ## Essential Tasks

-### Applying abstractions and models
+### AA: Applying abstractions and models

-### Analyzing the effects of developments in computing
+### AE: Analyzing the effects of developments in computing

-### Analyzing their computational work and the work of others
+### AW: Analyzing their computational work and the work of others

-### Collaborating with peers on computing activities
+### CP: Collaborating with peers on computing activities

-### Communicating computational thought processes, procedures, and results to others
+### CR: Communicating computational thought processes, procedures, and results to others

-### Designing and implementing creative solutions and artifacts
+### DI: Designing and implementing creative solutions and artifacts

 ## Outcomes